Skip to main content

 What Are the Risk Factors?

-A direct cause for prediabetes has not been determined, but excess body fat, especially in the abdomen, and inactivity are two key factors.
+A direct cause for prediabetes has not been determined, but excess body fat and inactivity are two key factors.
 There are few symptoms associated with the onset of prediabetes.

 You are at higher risk if: